 D. M. Winters Shoes

 These shoes are copied from originals in our collection.
-D. M. Winters was a shoe maker in Alabama.
+D. M. Winters was a shoe maker in Alabama as early as the 1840's.
 These are straight last shoes in black rough out leather with a double row of pegging as the original shoes.
 They have a separate tongue that is stitched to the upper.

 We have copied the stamps found in the sole of the original, which includes Winters own stamp as well as a rare sole tannery stamp.
 The sole tannery stamp is found in the heel of the shoe.